-Whom should I speak with if I’m thinking of majoring in chemistry?
+With whom should I speak if I’m thinking of majoring in chemistry?

 What do chemistry majors do when they leave BMC?

 Our majors take several career paths.
 About 70% go directly to some professional program and the remaining 30% find jobs in fields as diverse as business consulting and medical research.
 Of graduates choosing professional study, about half enter graduate programs in chemistry or biochemistry, about half enter medical schools, and a few (but growing number) enter materials science and public health programs.
 Our majors who choose graduate study in chemistry are accepted into some of the finest programs in the country, including Princeton, MIT, Yale, Cal Tech, UNC-Chapel Hill, Stanford, etc.